kolegs/xamarin-docs.pl-pl/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM5101" />

-#### <a name="mm5101-missing-0-compiler-please-install-xcode-command-line-tools-component"></a>MM5101: Brak kompilatora {0}.
+#### <a name="mm5101-missing-0-compiler-please-install-xcode-command-line-tools-component"></a>MM5101: Brak "{0}" kompilatora.
 Zainstaluj program Xcode składnik "Narzędzia wiersza polecenia".

 <!-- 5102 used by mtouch -->